waku-org/specs/standards/application/waku-api.md

 - Serve the [PEER-EXCHANGE](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/34/peer-exchange.md) protocol.

-`edge` mode SHOULD be used if node functions in resource restricted environment, whereas `relay` SHOULD be used if node has no hard restrictions.
+`edge` mode SHOULD be used if node functions in resource restricted environment, whereas `relay` SHOULD be used if node has no strong hardware or bandwidth restrictions.

 #### Default Values